Tonyliu2ca/Mac-Admin-Scripts/mk3MacInstallerUSBDisk/readme.md

 ### Initialize
-    --- Warning: Backup if needed, it will erase and repartition the attached USB disk
+    [Warning]: Backup if needed, it will erase and repartition the attached USB disk

     1. Disconnect all USB storage device
     2. Attach one tech USB disk, Allow accessory to connect if prompts